On this page:

 - Follow the hardware sizing guidelines for your profile.

 - Discover network layout, bandwidth, and connectivity.
 View the port connections required for the AppDynamics components you are installing, and address network requirements to permit the connections.

 Plan for Security

-- Determine access control strategy for UI users, including locally authenticated users and externally authenticated users (LDAP, SAML, and so on).
+- Determine the access control strategy for UI users, including locally authenticated users and externally authenticated users (LDAP, SAML, and so on).

 - Determine SSL requirements and key management.